-Healthy breakfast ideas your teen will actually enjoy eating and they’re all quick enough to make on a busy school morning.
+Healthy breakfast ideas for teens they’ll actually enjoy eating and they’re all quick enough to make on a busy school morning.

 I find getting teenagers to eat breakfast on a school day morning HARD WORK.

-But I hate them to leave for school without eating anything so I’ve come up with 10 breakfasts they’ll actually eat… some days they even make them for themselves too!
+But I hate them to leave for school without eating anything so I’ve come up with 10 breakfast ideas for teens they’ll actually eat and enjoy… And some days they even make them for themselves too!

 1. Peanut butter & banana on toast

-Our peanut butter and banana toast recipe is super easy!
+Our peanut butter and banana toast recipe is super easy, healthy and delicious!

 Just toast a slice of bread, spread it with peanut butter and top with sliced banana try adding a sprinkle of cinnamon if you like.

 Try using wholegrain or seed filled bread for slower energy release and extra nutrients.
 This literally takes a minute to make so i’s easily quick enough even for a rushed morning.

 We love these microwave egg muffins – they take literally 2 minutes to make, the recipe is one we found on Eat Well For Less

 Microwave egg muffins are always popular for breakfast here – they’re really tasty and teenagers can easily whip these up in just minutes.